Bangladesh post-resignation violence (2024–2026): Minorities

 An Ahmadiya mosque at Dhaka's Madartek locality was vandalized.
 Ahmadiyas were attacked in Choraikhola in Nilphamari District.
 A mob destroyed 80 homes and a mosque of the Ahamadiya community in Ahmednagar, Panchagarh District.
 Ahmadiya Muslim community were attacked in Bamrail.
 The house of a Kurukh family, was set on fire in Dhawakandar village of Gomastapur upazila of Chapainawabganj.
 The miscreants vandalized their homesteads, set fire and cut down their mango orchards and threatened to grab the land.
-At least a hundred houses of Chakmas at Dighinala Upazila of Khagracchari were torched by Bengali Muslim settlers.
+At least a hundred houses of Chakmas at Dighinala Upazila of Khagracchari were torched by Bengali Muslims settlers.
 Due to this incident, the Buddhist community decided not to publicly observe the Kaṭhina festival that year.
 Christians were targeted & driven out of villages by mobs, who then attacked & looted their properties & churches in Dhamoirhat Upazila & a church in Dhaka was set on fire.
 Houses of Santhal Christian converts in Dinajpur district were similarly plundered alongside a church in Narayanganj District.
 In Khulna, the offices of Caritas Bangladesh was vandalised by local Muslims.
 Reports of Christian converts, especially those from Bengali Muslim families being killed & violently intimidated by armed mobs throughout the countryside have also appeared.
 It must also be noted that there was already a simmering discontent against Christians in the country caused by Hasina alleging tribal converts in Chittagong Hill Tracts planning to secede from the country with the aim to create a Christian state a few days before her resignation.
 In November 2024, St. Gregory's High School and College, a Catholic educational institution in Dhaka was vandalised by an enraged Muslim mob.
 On Christmas Eve 2024, houses of 17 Tripuri Christian converts were ransacked & burnt down at Lama Upazila of Bandarban District in Chittagong Hill Tracts by Bengali Muslim vandals.
 Protests erupted in Chattagram city over revelation of the local police trying to cover-up the gangrape of a Tripuri girl in Khagracchari Sadar upazila by Bengali Muslims affiliated with the BNP, which reportedly occurred on 27 June 2025.

 Hindus faced a large number of attacks, arising out of alienation of Hindus by all other major parties, all of which had a history of inciting communal riots against them (in 1990 by the Jatiya Party, in 2001 & 2013 by the BNP & its support to a similar nationwide riots by the Jamaat-e-Islami in 2014).
 However, nationwide anti-Hindu riots in 2021 were said to have been orchestrated by the Chhatra League.
 During the protests, Islamist organisations incited anti-Hindu rhetoric, citing Indian involvement in repressing the protests.
 The OHCHR report described the violence against Hindus to be motivated by "religious & ethnic discrimination, revenge against Awami League supporters, local communal disputes over land & interpersonal issues."